r2d2m/awesome/README.md

 *   [Bian-Sh/UniJoystick](https://github.com/Bian-Sh/UniJoystick) - It is a powerful joystick and touchpad component for UGUI.
 *   [ashwaniarya/Unity3D-Simple-Mobile-Joystick](https://github.com/ashwaniarya/Unity3D-Simple-Mobile-Joystick) - Mobile Joystick suitable for any types of game
 *   [tamisoyebo/need-based-ai](https://github.com/tamisoyebo/need-based-ai) - A proof of concept of Sims-inspired need-based artificial intelligence created in Unity
-*   [alfredo-reevo/Skateboard-Entity](https://github.com/alfredo-reevo/Skateboard-Entity) - A mountable/dismountable board vehicle, with interactive UI and realistic traversal(programmed in Unity)
+*   [alfredo-reevo/Skateboard-Entity](https://github.com/alfredo-reevo/Skateboard-Entity) - A mountable/dismountable board vehicle, with interactive UI and realistic traversal(programmed in Unity) \[NOT COMPLETE]
 *   [JsonRwson/trick-riders](https://github.com/JsonRwson/trick-riders) - A unity mobile game which is 3D endless runner with a tricking and grinding mechanic
 *   [mntrskl/unity-floating_dialog](https://github.com/mntrskl/unity-floating_dialog) - 3D Mario Odyssey Dialog Style
 *   [rhomita/mario-odyssey-3Dto2D-mechanic](https://github.com/rhomita/mario-odyssey-3Dto2D-mechanic) - Simple approach to replicate the mechanics of Mario Odyssey  in which 3D and 2D are swapped, in Unity Engine.